ControlledChaos/manage-image-sizes/README.txt

 * IE fix with the jcrop api
 * Now go into the view mode after cropping
 * Added option to crop and save without verifying
-* Featured images now have link to launch the Post Thumbnail Editor
+* Featured images now have link to launch the Manage Image Sizes
 * Updated coffee-script to 1.6.2
 * Updated French and Spanish translations
 * Made the cache buster an option